FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://interviewbubble.com/advance-topics/mongodb-interview-questions-and-answers/

 [[↑] Back to top](#MongoDB)
 ### What are NoSQL databases?
 What are the different types of NoSQL databases?
-(Senior)

 A NoSQL database provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases (like SQL, Oracle, etc.).